pymolresponse package

 pymolresponse.utils.repack_matrix_to_vector(mat: ndarray) ndarray[source]

-Set all values smaller than the given threshold to zero (considering them as numerical noise).
+Set all values smaller than the threshold to zero.

 Parameters: